saniaserrao/LULC_MapGen/README.md

 The land use map of of Yukon District of Sikkim,India shows that the region primarily is a Forest with pockets of residential areas.

-Interact with the land use maps by navigating to the maps folder.
+Interact with the land use maps by navigating to notebooks/pipeline_3.ipynb and notebooks/pipeline_4.ipynb

 ![lulc_mapDelhi Cantonment](https://github.com/user-attachments/assets/825eb4c8-eea2-48b1-ab57-ace1fe06bd2c)